Updated: 29 Oct 2020

 During this article I have spoken about a number of factors which can be important to any Landscape Photographer.
 For me and in my experience, research and planning each day is invaluable.
 Try to alleviate any problems before they occur.

 When you view the final landscape images back in your office, the results are exciting and exhilarating.
-But to get to that point, safety is the most important factor for any would be Landscape Photographer.
+But to get to that point, research and safety are the most important factors for any would be Landscape Photographer.

 Enjoy your Landscape Photography and I look forward to seeing some fantastic results.

-Mark Brion is a Professional Landscape Photographer, Photography Instructor and Tour Leader.
+Mark Brion is a Professional Landscape Photographer, Photography Tour & Workshop Leader.